mzazon/awesome-cloud-projects/aws/feature-flags-evidently/feature-flags-evidently.md

 3. Basic understanding of feature flags and deployment strategies
 4. Familiarity with Lambda functions and API development
 5. Estimated cost: $5-15/month for development usage (varies by evaluation volume)

+> **Warning**: CloudWatch Evidently will be discontinued on October 16, 2025.
+This recipe is provided for educational purposes and existing implementations.
+For new projects, consider using [AWS AppConfig feature flags](https://docs.aws.amazon.com/appconfig/latest/userguide/creating-feature-flags-and-configuration-data.html) instead.

 > **Note**: CloudWatch Evidently charges based on feature evaluations.
 During development, costs typically remain under $10/month.
 See [Evidently pricing](https://aws.amazon.com/cloudwatch/pricing/) for detailed information.